Andy McCarthy reacted Thursday to the federal indictment of Greg Craig in connection with foreign lobbying work uncovered by the Mueller probe.

-She joined the network in 2009 as a contributor and also provides political analysis across Fox News Channel's daytime and primetime programs.
+She joined the network in 2009 as a contributor and also hosts "Dana Perino's Book Club" on the Fox Nation streaming service.

-Perino graduated with a B.A. in mass communication from Colorado State University-Pueblo and went on to receive a Masters in Public Affairs Reporting from the University of Illinois-Springfield.
+A graduate of Colorado State University-Pueblo with a degree in Mass Communications, Perino went on to receive a Masters in Public Affairs Reporting from the University of Illinois-Springfield.

 Stories from Dana Perino

 Former Homeland Security Secretary Jeh Johnson confirmed there is a "crisis" at the southern border, with the number of apprehensions going beyond what he witnessed while serving in the Obama administration.